Skip to content

 • Ranking cross-checked

-OurTime is one of the rare niche dating products where the niche is real, not marketing.
-The interface, defaults, and onboarding are designed for members who want a relationship and are not interested in a swipe-only product imported from a younger demographic.
+OurTime is one of the rare niche apps where the niche is real rather than a marketing label slapped on a younger product.
+Everything — the interface, the defaults, the onboarding — is built for people over 50 who want a relationship and have no interest in a swipe app imported from a demographic half their age.

 Who it's for

-OurTime works best for people 50 and older who want a serious relationship and prefer a deliberate pace.
-The matching is not aggressive, the prompts are written for the audience, and the support content treats members as adults rather than novices.
+It works best for people 50 and over who want a serious relationship and prefer a deliberate pace.
+The matching isn't aggressive, the prompts are written for the audience, and the help content treats members as adults rather than beginners.

-Subscription tiers are in the mainstream range for serious-relationship products, with longer terms producing the steepest discount.
-We'd start with a three-month plan; the trial-length plans are not long enough for the slower pace the audience prefers.
+Subscription tiers sit in the mainstream range for serious-relationship products, with the steepest discount on longer terms.
+We'd start with three months — the trial-length plans are too short for the slower pace this audience prefers.

-If you are over 50 and want a dedicated, well-built product rather than a generic app filtered down to your age range, OurTime is the most credible option we've tested.
+If you're over 50 and want a product genuinely built for you rather than a generic app filtered down to your age range, OurTime is the most credible option we've tested.

 Strengths & weaknesses